Prashantparekh1718/Business-lnsights-360/README.md

 •	**Data Validation and Publication:**

-<p>o	Applied robust data validation methods and successfully published the reports to Power BI services, ensuring the accuracy and reliability of data insights.
+<p>o	Applied robust data validation methods and successfully published the reports to Power BI services, ensuring the accuracy and reliability of data insights.</p>

-This project exemplifies a thorough approach to leveraging Power BI for large-scale data analysis and business intelligence, contributing significantly to the strategic decision-making process</p>
+<p>This project exemplifies a thorough approach to leveraging Power BI for large-scale data analysis and business intelligence, contributing significantly to the strategic decision-making process.</p>